 This was the fairy tale ended.
 My father had already died of Prostate Cancer and my mother had just been diagnosed with Lung Cancer.
 A thousand questions went thru my mind.
 How?
 Why?
 I began reading books, and research studies determined not to lose another parent to this disease.
 The more I read, the more I realized the Big Agricultural Industry was producing food which was nutritionally dilute, loaded with known carcinogens, hormones and Arsenic.
 Our food was no longer providing the nutrition required by our bodies to mount a vigorous immune response required to prevent or cure diseases such as cancer.
 Researchers are not winning the war on cancer.

 I began reading books written by mentors of Sustainable Farming such as Joel Salatin, Michael Pollan, and Johnathan Foer and began producing all the meats my family needed.
 Gradually other families wanted me to produce meats for their family so they could avoid commercially raised and processed meats.

 Hence, the driving impetus behind the start of the Ferguson Family Farm was to produce highly nutritious yet flavorful meats for my family and yours.
-We currently are producing EGGS, CHICKEN, TURKEY, DUCKS, BERKSHIRE PORK, and BEEF.
+We currently are producing EGGS, CHICKEN, TURKEY, DUCKS, BERKSHIRE PORK, BEEF and Rabbit.

 We the People Have the Power to Change the food system.
 Your vote is cast by every pork chop … every chicken, … and every hamburger pattie you purchase.
 Vote to know where your food comes from, who is raising it, how it is processed and how the animals are treated.